AVoSI-VI/Forrest/README.md

   Options:
       -o=, --oid=  string  REQUIRED  requires the oid of the file write_tree [optional-params]
-    iterates through the current directory and generates objects for all files under the current directory, and writes a json serialized object map of where the files are located within the directory - under the .Forrest serialized directory
+    iterates through the current directory and generates objects for all files

+    under the current directory, and writes a json serialized object map of where

+    the files are located within the directory - under the .Forrest serialized directory
   Options:
   read_tree [optional-params]
-    gets the object map from the .Forrest serialized and writes all newest oid objects tracked within this is a destructive action
+    gets the object map from the .Forrest serialized and writes all

+    newest oid objects tracked within

+    this is a destructive action
   Options:
-  checkout_commit [REQUIRED,optional-params]
+  log [REQUIRED,optional-params]
-    gets the object map for the provided oid and writes all to the current directory this is a destructive action
+    writes to the console the changes made in a provided commit along with the commit message
   Options:
+      -o=, --oid=  string  REQUIRED  requires an oid of the commit to print out the log checkout_commit [REQUIRED,optional-params]
+    gets the object map for the provided oid and writes all to the current directory

+    this is a destructive action
+  Options:
       -o=, --oid=  string  REQUIRED  requires an oid of the commit to checkout roll_back_file [REQUIRED,optional-params]
-    writes provided object file this is a destructive action
+    writes provided object file

+    this is a destructive action
   Options:
       -f=, --fileandpath=  string  REQUIRED  requires full path of file including filename -o=, --oid=          string  REQUIRED  requires the oid of the file